 Animals of Ngorongoro

 Ngorongoro Crater is also a special place for birders.
-The Salt Lake in the crater is home to hundreds of beautiful pink flamingos and birds of prey soar through the skies above.
+The salt lake in the crater is home to hundreds of beautiful pink flamingo and birds of prey soar through the skies above.

 Things to see and do in Ngorongoro